 - If the model changes the prompt may stop being optimal, in that case, there is little point over-optimizing it.
 For example, ChatGPT or GPT-4 is often changed by OpenAI.
 The models are meant to be general not specific to your problem.

 - Control guardrails vs creative hallucinations.
 Certain prompts may be prone to more hallucinations over others.
+Can you verify the results?
+Can you measure performance of the model?

 - Prompts are a crude tool without nuance and can be “over prompted” (prompt injection) with user’s own instructions, whereas fine-tuning requires more initial investment, data, and is complicated.